nonomal/Fail2Ban-Report/README.md

 Require valid-user
 ```

-You can use the htpasswd helper for your htpasswd files (choose bcrypt as algorythm as it is better) on [https://suble.net/htpasswd/](https://suble.net/htpasswd/)
+You can use the htpasswd helper for your htpasswd files (choose bcrypt as algorythm as it is better) on [https://suble.net/htpasswd/](https://suble.net/htpasswd/) (⚠️ german language)

 or restrict by IP: